Public library advocacy: Rallies

 Rallies in support of public libraries are usually positive events designed to bring people together and raise awareness of issues facing public libraries.
-They are generally organized by professional library staff or by organizations like the American Library Association.
+They are generally organized by professional library staff or by organizations such as the American Library Association (ALA).
 Effective rallies are well-organized and paint a clear and compelling picture of the issues facing a library and specific actions to be taken to reach specific goals.
 Typical rally activities include musical performances and public speeches.
 Rally organizers will frequently distribute fliers containing brief statements of facts supporting the objective of the rally that are designed to be quickly digested by interested passers-by.
 Rally participants typically signify solidarity by wearing the same t-shirt or dressing in similar colors.
-Rally organizers will often have stickers, leaflets, or other promotional items to give to participants and passers-by to help publicize the issue at hand.
+Rally organizers often have stickers, leaflets, or other promotional items to give to participants and passers-by to help publicize the issue at hand.

 On June 29, 2010, more than 1600 supporters showed up for the Library Advocacy Day Rally organized by the American Library Association.
 Speakers included authors, members of Congress, and the ALA Executive Director.